ELISSA-Main/elissa3_wiki/wiki/astrobee.md

 Note, however that this should not be done with repositories from main ELISSA organization, as the code will require some modifications for
 Astrobee integration.
 There is a dedicated ELISSA organization on GitHub concerned with ELISSA-Astrobee migration: [RFT-RAGGA](https://github.com/RFT-RAGGA)
 Follow these simple steps:
-1. Open a terminal session:
+1. Open a terminal session, change into the Astrobee src directory and start cloning:
 ```shell
 cd astrobee/src
 git clone git@github.com:${ELISSA-ORGANIZATION}/${REPOSITORY}.git